spyderbat/eval/guidebook/src/lateral/outside.md

 And, given the access on this machine, we could edit the `payroll-app` package to add a backdoor that we could access, and then push a new version of the package.

-As an example, let's could install netcat:
+As an example, let's install netcat for setting up a reverse shell:

 ```sh
 sudo yum install nmap-ncat